 Artist & Title is a design studio founded by Clayton Vogel.

 Clayton Vogel is a designer of exhibitions, graphics, interiors, and furniture and founder of Artist & Title.
-He has worked on exhibitions across the United States, including in New York, New Jersey, Maryland, Florida, and in Asia.
+He has worked on exhibitions across the United States, including in New York, New Jersey, Maryland, California, Kansas, Florida, and in Asia.

 He graduated with a BFA in Industrial Design from the University of Kansas and received the IDSA Student Merit Award for his senior thesis in footwear customization.
 From 2003 to 2008, he was the exhibition designer and installation manager at Asia Society Museum.
 During his full-time tenure at Asia Society Museum, he designed the critically acclaimed exhibition “Designed for Pleasure: The World of Edo Japan in Prints and Paintings, 1680-1860.”
 Through his own exhibition design practice in New York, Vogel has continued to work with Asia Society Museum; he designed “Golden Visions of Densatil: A Tibetan Buddhist Monastery”, “Nam June Paik: Becoming Robot”, and many more.